 Miriam Lichtenberg is in her fourth year of semikha studies at Hadar’s Advanced Kollel.
 Alongside her rigorous Torah studies, Miriam is passionate about youth education, and currently develops curriculum for and teaches a weekly Torah class to high schoolers in Brooklyn.
-She is a JOIN for Justice Fellow where she learns the tools needed to enact change in her current and future communities.
 She is active in her Crown Heights Community, serving on the gabbai and ritual team of her local minyan.
 Miriam earned a BA in History from Barnard College and is currently a Nachshon Graduate Fellow.

 Akiva Mattenson has taught Torah to Jews of all ages and experiences in settings including the Orot Center for New Jewish Learning, Limmud North America, the University of Chicago Hillel, and many classes at Hadar.
 Akiva holds a BA in Philosophy from DePaul University, where he received the Excellence in Philosophy Award.
 Akiva has written and taught extensively on Jewish philosophy; his paper “Out Beyond the Sea: A Theology of Divine Absence” was awarded the Ateret Zvi Prize in Hiddushei Torah.
 Akiva has also led tefillah, including for the High Holidays, in several diverse Jewish communities.